Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-gp-port-zynq.md

 9. Set PS Section GPIO channel number 2, pin number 0, to an input pin, which is mapped to PL side pin using the EMIO interface, and is physically connected to the **SW7** push button switch.

 10. Initialize the snoop control unit global interrupt controller.
-Also, register the timer interrupt routine to interrupt ID **91**, register the exceptional handler, and enable the interrupt.
+Register the timer interrupt routine to interrupt ID **91**, register the exceptional handler, and enable the interrupt.

 11. Execute a sequence in the loop to select between the AXI GPIO or PS GPIO use case using the serial terminal.